gbif/gbif-web/packages/gbif-org/README.md

   // An element displayed in case of loader or element errors
   errorElement: <DatasetErrorPage />,

+  // Function for lazy loading the route component, improving performance by loading only when needed. 'element' should not be used in conjunction with 'lazy' async lazy: () {
+    const { DatasetPage } = await import('@/routes/dataset/key/Page');
+    return { element: <DatasetPage /> }
+  }

   // Child routes for features like tabs, with the default route marked by { index: true }
   children: [